auth0/docs/articles/api/authorization-extension/_introduction.md

 - HTTP request
 - Curl command
-- JavaScript: depending on the endpoint each snippet may use the [Auth0.js library](/libraries/auth0js), Node.js code or simple JavaScript
+- JavaScript: depending on the endpoint each snippet may use Node.js or simple JavaScript

+## Get an Access Token

+## Find your extension URL